DHTMLX/docs-todolist/docs/guides/integration_with_vue.md

 </template>
 ~~~

-The `this.todo.parse(data)` method provides data reloading on each applied change.
+The `parse(data)` method provides data reloading on each applied change.

-Now the To Do List component is ready.
-When the element will be added to the page, it will initialize the To Do List object with data.
+Now the To Do List component is ready to use.
+When the element will be added to the page, it will initialize the To Do List with data.
 You can provide necessary configuration settings as well.
 Visit our [To Do List API docs](/api/overview/configs_overview/) to check the full list of available properties.

 #### Handling events